Gabrock94/pyaesthetics/docs/cakedLisa.rst

 Mona Lisa vs Caked Lisa
 =========================

-In May 2022 a man was arrested after he smeared the protective glass of Leonardo's famous panting with a cake.
+In May 2022 a man was arrested after he smeared the protective glass of Leonardo's famous painting with a cake.
 Pictures of the Mona Lisa covered in Cake were taken by visitors of the Louvre Museum, and rapidly published online.

 .. image:: examples/guardianscreen.png